U.S. Route 11 in Pennsylvania: History

 Prior to 1941, US 11 followed Walnut Bottom Road between Shippensburg and Carlisle while PA 33 ran along the Governor Rittner Highway.
 In and around Harrisburg, the highway crossed the Susquehanna River to directly service the city using the Carlisle Pike, Market Street, and the Market Street Bridge, leaving north via a concurrency with US 22 (which at the time followed Front Street out of Harrisburg).
 A bypass route of US 11 also existed at the time in Lemoyne, which has since been superseded by US 11 proper between Market and Front streets.
 In 1941, US 11 and PA 33 swapped alignments, with US 11 moving to Governor Rittner Highway and PA 33 moving to Walnut Bottom Road.
 Additionally, US 11 was rerouted to the west side of the river, bypassing Harrisburg entirely and replacing US 11 Bypass in Lemoyne.

 Prior to 1989, US 11 followed an older alignment bypassing downtown Scranton.
 From Pittston Avenue, US 11 turned right onto Moosic Street and climbed the hill.
 At Crown Avenue, it turned left, joining PA 307 which was coming from the opposite direction on Moosic Street.
 Together, they crossed the Harrison Avenue bridge and continued about a mile to Myrtle Street.
 PA 307 and US 11 turned right on Myrtle Street for one block then left on Wheeler Avenue.
 After entering the borough of Dunmore and crossing the old Erie Railroad tracks, the pair turned left on Cherry Street then bore right onto South Blakely Street, entering downtown Dunmore.
 They turned left onto Green Ridge Street, reentering Scranton in the Green Ridge section of the city.
 At the end of Green Ridge Street at North Scranton Junior High School, they turned right onto Main Avenue entering the Providence section of the city.
 After a half mile (0.5 mi), they turned left onto West Market Street.
 PA 307 left US 11 by turning left onto Keyser Avenue.
 US 11 continued on West Market Street to Saltry Place, where it turned left for one block then right onto the North Scranton Expressway.
 From it, it joined its current alignment heading toward Clarks Summit.
 At one time, this final intersection with the expressway was a four-way traffic circle servicing Oak Street, Market Street, the Scranton Carbondale Highway (US 6), and Northern Boulevard (today's US 11).

 Major intersections

+In popular culture

+Route 11 in Pennsylvania is where Nan Adams has her tire blow-out in the "Twilight Zone" episode "The Hitch Hiker".